Words and terms used in the world of From The Waters.

 A country in the continent of Ephasia.
 Known for its nudist beaches and silk industry.
 Citizens are known as Nukerposish.

-Celestials who can not attain syspa and cannot have velurea that last more than two years at a time.
+In terms of Aelin, a Celestial who is unable to attain syspa and cannot perform velurea that last more than two years at a time.

 A very complicated maths-heavy card game.

 A town in Aelin.
-A medical centre was built in 5108 from proceeds selling Aurelius' underwear.
+A medical centre was built there in 5108 from proceeds selling Aurelius' old underwear.

 A plant with light orange flowers.